fevzihan00/DSA2/README.md

 Follow these steps to resolve any problems:
 1. Open the relevant C++ file.
-2. Compile the file: g++ Problem 1 Greedy Algorithm.cpp -o Problem 1 Greedy Algorithm.
+2. Compile the file: g++ major.cpp -o major.
-3. Run the resulting executable: ./Problem 1 Greedy Algorithm.
+3. Run the resulting executable: ./major.